 ANBI We are a small flexible organization that works on a project basis.
 Donors are sought for each project.
-The foundation works internationally and therefore its information is available in several languages (NL, EN, FR).
 The assets of the foundation are used to optimize the functioning of the foundation in consultation with the board.
-The board carries out its duties without remuneration.
-Le Grand Cru is a taxable company and has a ANBI status registered under number RSIN803210085.
-Financial statements
+The board carries out its tasks without remuneration.
+Le Grand Cru is liable to VAT and has an ANBI status registered under number RSIN803210085.